xenova/chat-downloader/docs/README.rst

        chat.print_formatted(message)           # print the formatted message

-For advanced python use-cases and examples, consult the `Python Wiki`_. source/index
+For advanced python use-cases and examples, consult the :ref:`Python Documentation`.

 ##########